 There’s a chill in the air, which means it’s time to crank up the heat.
 Controlling the temperature is vital to keeping plants thriving in your greenhouse.
 An energy efficient way of doing this is through under bench heating.
 Below are several ways to accomplish this.

 One way is by piping the hot water through coils from your hot water heating system as close to the bottom of the growing bench as possible.
-This will allow the heat to be generated close to the plants’ roots and promote soil growth while maintaining a consistent temperature.
+This will allow the heat to be generated close to the plants’ roots and promote root growth while maintaining a consistent temperature.

 Another option is using warm air in the same way by forcing the air through tubes or duct work.
 This transfers the air evenly under the bench.
 However, with this method you will experience drier conditions and will have to closely monitor your plants’ moisture levels.